 4. Pranayama - Purifying the psychic channels

 Respiratory movements can be another source of distraction for a mind that is attempting to calm down.
 Moreover the respiratory movements and the mind are directly related to each other; the slower, subtler the respiration the calmer is the mind.
 Thus after the aspirant has achieved physical steadiness by practicing asana he must practice pranayama for taming down the respiratory movements.

 The personality concept or the Citta remains in a active state because of the presence of desire (vasana) in it and Prana which fuels the activities of the desire.
 Practice of pranayama helps control one, the prana, which automatically inactivates the Citta, mind.
 Citta gets into action when prana is available, and prana gets into action due to an active mind ( a component of citta itself).
 Senses stay active when both the prana and the citta are active, thus the student of Ashtanga yoga can slow the activities of the mind, weaken it, by controlling and regulating the supply of its fuel, prana, through pranayama.
 All the benefits which the practice of pranayama provide cleanses the Citta further .

-Once the mind is steadied with the practice of pranayama the further formation of karma stops on its own, as lesser or no thoughts lead to lesser or no action.
+Once the mind is steadied with the practice of pranayama the further formation of karma stops on its own, as lesser or no thoughts lead to lesser or no action, because thoughts are just imaginations of the mind which evoke feelings leading to action.
 This cuts off the vicious cycle of action and reaction.
 Practicing pranayama the right way, can intensify its many benefits, the cumulative effect of which is uncovering of the right knowledge from under the veil of ignorance, the mind.
 The discriminative knowledge so attained pays the path ahead leading to self realisation.

 5. Pratyahara - control of the senses